Old Town San Diego

 .
 Before 1865 school classes met in various private homes.
 Then the citizens of Old Town built this one-room schoolhouse.
 Attendance averaged 35 students, from ages 4 to 17, in eight grades.
 Seven years later, the school was too small, and a larger, two-story one was built.
 The one-room building was moved to a new location to serve first as a home and then as a tamale factory.
 In 1946 it was about to be bulldozed to make way for a highway overpass when the San Diego Historical Days Association arranged to have it brought back to its original site and restored.

-Go inside, sit down at one of the old desks, and let the docent tell you about San Diego County's first public schoolhouse, and Mary Chase Walker
+Go inside, sit down, and let the docent tell you about San Diego County's first public schoolhouse, and Mary Chase Walker

 , its first teacher.